 Liita founded her company, Kalitasha, in 2013 with her product, Koree, to help tackle this issue.
 Koree is a reusable hygiene device that provides both functional and psychological protection to effectively and affordably manage the menstrual cycle.

-With support from LAUNCH.ed, Edinburgh Innovations’ service for student entrepreneurs, Liita won a SMART proof-of-concept grant.
+With support from Edinburgh Innovations, Liita won a SMART proof-of-concept grant.
 This was followed by a Royal Society of Edinburgh Enterprise Fellowship and private investment, which allowed Liita to test her ideas and create a prototype.